majsl243/request-factory/README.md

 # Request Factory
 ## About
 This library is inspired by and based on [nestjs Seeder](https://github.com/edwardanthony/nestjs-seeder) with customizations to support payloads generation for API testing.
-The customization includes adding few operations to remove, add and delete elments from payloads as required.
+The customization includes adding few operations to remove, add and edit elements from payloads as required.

 ## How to Use?
 ### 1- Install the package